 • United Against Hate provides several helpful resources including a speakers bureau and school kits.

-• The United Sates Department of Justice has a webpage that includes a link, “Get Help Now.”
-Visit the website for periodic updates about hate, and actions taken to deal with hate crimes.
-Keep up the good work!
+• The United Sates Department of Justice has a webpage focused on hate crimes.
+Visit the website for updates and actions you can take as needed.
+In addition, you might enjoy, “how to deal with ‘haters’” on stopbullying.gov.

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.